reactphp/http/README.md

 This method MUST NOT be invoked if this is not a HTTP/1.1 response (please check [`expectsContinue()`](#expectscontinue) as above).
-Calling this method after sending the headers or if this is not a HTTP/1.1 response is an error that will result in an `Exception`.
+Calling this method after sending the headers or if this is not a HTTP/1.1 response is an error that will result in an `Exception` (unless the response has ended/closed already).
+Calling this method after the response has ended/closed is a NOOP.

 #### writeHead()